Alphonse Mellot - Côtes Charité Les Pénitents Chardonnay 2020

 Nose

-Expressive with a beautiful aromatic intensity and scents of citrus and exotic fruits.
+Expressive, with beautiful aromatic intensity and notes of citrus and exotic fruits

 Palate